Citylink is a series of tram-trains designed to be programmed as an urban tram or an intercity train.

 Citylink enables easy access for different platform heights.
 It has four double-leaf doors on each side which can be placed at different heights.
 The windows of the tram-train are designed to provide passengers with panoramic views.

-In Hungary, the vehicles will travel on the Szeged-Hódmezővásárhely tramway lines at a maximum speed of 50km/h, while the operations on the open line between the two cities will be diesel-powered at a permitted speed of 100km/hr.
-The difference in speeds is due to the traffic regulations in the region.
+In Hungary, the vehicles will travel on the Szeged-Hódmezővásárhely tramway lines at a maximum speed of 50km/h while the operations on the open line between the two cities will be diesel-powered at a permitted speed of 100km/h.
+The speeds differ to comply with the traffic regulations in the region.

 The vehicles can run on 750V DC overhead voltage on the tram networks and 25kV AC overhead voltage mainline railway network in the UK.
-In Hungary, the 37m-long, 2.6m-wide and 3.8m-high LRVs will operate on 600V DC overhead in diesel mode on the railway line connecting Szeged and Hódmezövásárhely and in electric mode on the tram networks.
+In Hungary, the 37m-long, 2.6m-wide, and 3.8m-high LRVs will operate on 600V DC overhead in diesel mode, on the railway line connecting Szeged and Hódmezövásárhely, and in electric mode on the tram networks.

 The first order for Citylink vehicles was placed by Spanish railway company Ferrocarriles de la Generalitat Valenciana for the Alicante network.

-Stadle received an order from the South Yorkshire Passenger Transport Executive (SYPTE) to deliver seven Citylink trains to operate on the UK’s first train-tram system in June 2013.
+Stadler received an order from the South Yorkshire Passenger Transport Executive (SYPTE) to deliver seven Citylink trains to operate on the UK’s first train-tram system in June 2013.
 The trains cover the Supertram network, and the national rail network between Sheffield and Rotherham.
 Stadler will deliver 36 three-car Citylink tram-trains for the Wales region under a contract with railway franchise Wales and Borders.

-Germany’s Verkehrsverbund Mittelsachsen (VMS) reached a deal for eight hybrid tram trains for the Chemnitzer Modell railway project that connects the Chemnitz tram line with the commuter rail network in August 2012.
+Germany’s Verkehrsverbund Mittelsachsen (VMS) reached a deal for eight hybrid tram trains for the Chemnitzer Modell railway project, that connects the Chemnitz tram line with the commuter rail network, in August 2012.
 It ordered four more Citylink units in July 2015 for the second phase of the project.